MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 ### Handling deadlocks

-When an instance of te [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] chooses a transaction as a deadlock victim, it terminates the current batch, rolls back the transaction, and returns error message 1205 to the application.
+When an instance of the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] chooses a transaction as a deadlock victim, it terminates the current batch, rolls back the transaction, and returns error message 1205 to the application.

 `Your transaction (process ID #52) was deadlocked on {lock | communication buffer | thread} resources with another process and has been chosen as the deadlock victim.
 Rerun your transaction.`